 The above characteristics result in a similar end result to that of dismissive-avoidant attachment of avoiding close relationships altogether.
-However, unlike dismissive-avoidants, there is a low-self esteem that deep down something is wrong or unacceptable about them.
+However, unlike dismissive-avoidants, there is low-self esteem that deep down something is wrong or unacceptable about them.
 According to Erica DJossa on The Love Compass blog,

 "Due to the self-consciousness that a fearful-avoidant person experiences, they become dependent in relationships and may struggle with separation anxiety.
 They have difficulty building trust and often avoid conflict.
 They avoid displaying emotions and being vulnerable with their partners unless they are certain they will get a positive response.
 After entering into a relationship, those who are fearfully attached tend to be insecure and have more invested in the relationship than their partner.
 They tend to internalize problems in the relationship as being their fault and assume a passive role within the relationship.
 Due to all of the worries and fears experienced getting to know someone and that persist through their relationship, fearfully attached individuals often try to physically and emotionally avoid intimate connections with others." - The Fearful/Anxious Avoidant Attachment Style, Erica DJossa, The Love Compass blog.

 How to manage fearful-avoidant attachment